 India approves emergency use of remdesivir to treat COVID-19 patients

-BENGALURU, June 2 (Reuters) - India's government said on Tuesday it has approved Gilead Sciences Inc's GILD.O antiviral drug remdesivir for emergency use in treating COVID-19 patients.
+BENGALURU, June 2 (Reuters) - India's government said on Tuesday it has approved Gilead Sciences Inc's GILD.O antiviral drug remdesivir for emergency use for five doses in treating COVID-19 patients.

+Remdesivir, which is administered intravenously in hospital, is the first drug to show improvement in COVID-19 patients in formal clinical trials and is at the forefront of the battle against COVID-19, which has no approved treatment or vaccine.

 "(Remdesivir) approved on June 1 under emergency use with condition for five dose administration," the Drugs Controller General of India said in an email statement.